Energy Consultant at Sirus

 It was in this milieu of frenetic technology development that the young French scientist/engineer Nicolas Leonard Sadi Carnot began his efforts to understand from fundamentals exactly how fire produced power.
 One of the many difficulties he faced was that there was no real understanding of heat at the time.

 Heat was thought to be a manifestation of a weightless fluid called Caloric.
-What is really remarkable is that Carnot identified the basic influences which limited the efficiency of engines and then reasoned that the most efficient heat engine must be one which is reversible.
+What is really remarkable is that Carnot identified the basic influences which limited the efficiency of engines and then reasoned that the most efficient heat engine must be one that is reversible.

 Reversible in this context meant that if the machine were supplied with motive power rather than with heat, it would extract heat from one source and supply it to a second source.
 In other words, a Carnot-reversed engine would become a refrigerator/heat pump.
 The work was published in 1824 as a book “Reflections on the Motive Power of Fire”.